 You could also use shoe polish the same color as the leather (the brand Meltonian, available in shoe repair stores has lots of colors - or even use cream makeup the same color) to blend in larger areas.

 The bleach has removed the color-coat from the top of your leather.
 With 20 years in the biz, I am happy to suggest do-it-yourself solutions when possible.
 In this case, I don't suggest do it yourself is the way to go.
-You need to match the color, refinish the area and re-topcoat the leather.
-Color matching is a challenging skill.
-Do yourself a favor, hire a pro instead of making the area worse.
-I was able to remove the stain in the pic so it was totally gone.

 i got bleach on my leather shoes. how do i fix it?